 However, imagine shipping a while wardrobe to the USA from in Germany for 10$, and charging the same amount for sending 5 pencils to the nearest city.
 Doesn’t make sense, does it?

 Thus, if you offer a wide variety of products, flat-rate probably won’t be cost-effective and reasonable.

 Another important question is how you can organize the process itself.

 You can cooperate and integrate with famous post service providers like USPS to use real-time carriers.

 Sure thing, they will be different for different countries and regions (Canada Post for Canada, for example).
 Or you can use an international provider (FedX, PonyExpress, etc.).

-In this shipping method, you basically customize the area you’ll provide delivery with help of postal codes.
+In this shipping method, you basically customize the area you’ll provide delivery for with the help of postal codes.

-However, if you’re a corporation or just have a wide range of areas you sell your products — probably not the best option.
+However, if you’re a bigger corporation or have a wide range of places that you ship your products to — probably not the best option.